Jones Elite Logistics Logo

 Compliance and security:

-Ethical considerations that should be considered include the regulatory standards that should be followed and the protection of data.
-Companies need to follow the rules and regulations of that country as well as the rules and regulations of the global world concerning the protection of data and secrecy.
+Ethical considerations that should be considered during AI implementation include the regulatory standards that should be followed and the protection of data.
+Companies must follow regional and global regulations, ensuring secure and ethical use of AI in supply chain management.
 Measures to enforce security measures to safeguard such information and ethical implementations for AI will contain risks and possible legal problems.

 Application of AI in Logistics: